An Ensemble Method for Producing Word Representations focusing on the Greek Language: Experimental Results

-For the first evaluation, the English Wikipedia dataset was used, which is consisted of 680MB of text data and 124M words.
+For the first evaluation, the English Wikipedia dataset was used.
 The three models were trained using the default parameters provided by the fastText library and were evaluated using the word analogy task for English language \cite{Mikolov2013a}.
 Only the closest vector (top-1) is considered for a successful prediction.
 The out-of-vocabulary (OOV) words are excluded.
-Results are presented in Table \ref{table:tbl2}.
+Results are presented in Table \ref{table:tbl3}.

-The CBOW model outperforms the other two in the syntactic category and execution time, and the Skip-gram leads the semantic category.
-Even though the CBOS model does not achieve the highest accuracy in the semantic nor the syntactic category, it outperforms the other two models in the total score.

-Since the CBOS model has a few more iterations on the training data than Skip-gram and CBOW model due to the second phase of training, we had some more experiments in order to have a fair comparison.
-In this round of experiments, we trained CBOW and Skip-gram models with the double epochs (10) than the CBOS model.
-The results are shown in Table \ref{table:tbl3}.

-The CBOW model achieves the best accuracy in the syntactic category and with CBOS have the fastest training time.
-The Skip-gram model outperforms the other two in the semantic category and the total score but has the worse execution time.
+The CBOS model does not achieve the highest accuracy in either the semantic or the syntactic category, but it outperforms the other two models trained with the same epochs in the total score.
+The CBOW model trained on 10 epochs achieves the best accuracy in the syntactic category.
+The Skip-gram ep10 model outperforms the other two in the semantic category and the total score but has the worst execution time.